tyriis/multi-file-commit/README.md

     # Example: src/main.mjs,src/main.spec.js
     # If not set all staged files are considered for commit.
     files: ''

+    # In case you want to tag your commit, just pass a tag reference and this action will do the work for you.
+    tag: ''
 ```

 <!-- end usage -->